CaptainToTo/cmpm120/adventure/README.md

 Experience requirements:
 - **4+ locations in the game world**: unsatisfied (name at least 4 of the classes).
-- **2+ interactive objects in most scenes**: unsatisfied (describe two examples)
+- **2+ interactive objects in most scenes**: light switches, doors, and keys.
-- **Many objects have `pointerover` messages**: unsatisfied (describe two examples)
+- **Many objects have `pointerover` messages**: all Interactable objects.
-- **Many objects have `pointerdown` effects**: unsatisfied (describe two examples)
+- **Many objects have `pointerdown` effects**: all Interactable objects.
-- **Some objects are themselves animated**: unsatisfied (describe two examples)
+- **Some objects are themselves animated**: keys and doors are animated.

 Asset sources:
-- (For each image/audio/video asset used, describe how it was created.
-What tool did you use to create it?
-Was it based on another work?
-If so, how did you change it, and where can we learn more about the original work for comparison?
-Use [Markdown link syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#links).)
+- ATUMEMOT logo was created by me in Adobe Illustrator.
+- All other visual assets were created by me in Aseprite.

 Code sources:
 - `adventure.js` and `index.html` were created for this project [Adam Smith](https://github.com/rndmcnlly) and edited by me.
 - `game.js` was sketched by [Adam Smith](https://github.com/rndmcnlly) and rewritten by me.
+- All other `.js` were created by me, using the `AdventureScene` class created by [Adam Smith](https://github.com/rndmcnlly).